tisfeng/Easydict/docs/README_EN.md

 ##### Configure AuthKey

-Enter the following code in the input box, xxx is your DeepL AuthKey, and then enter
+Enter the following code in the input box, xxx is your DeepL AuthKey, and then Enter

 ```
 easydict://writeKeyValue?EZDeepLAuthKey=xxx